Derived graded modules: Introduction

-One of the key ingredients in the proof of \Cref{intro} is the verification of a sufficient condition (\Cref{LimitCommutative}) for a diagram whose limit is preserved under the functor\footnote{Note that the functor $\mcalF^I$ does not preserve limits in general (see \Cref{NonIsomGradedLimit}).}
+One of the key ingredients in the proof of \Cref{intro} is the verification of a sufficient condition (\Cref{LimitCommutative}) ensuring that the limit of a diagram is preserved by the functor\footnote{Note that the functor $\mcalF^I$ does not preserve limits in general (see \Cref{NonIsomGradedLimit}).}

 By combining this criterion with the Barr--Beck--Lurie theorem (\Cref{BarrBeckLurie}), we obtain \Cref{intro}.